-The first cranial nerve,
+The olfactory nerve is the first cranial nerve,

 which conveys smell sensations (as nerve

 Each of the two olfactory nerves detects smells by means of hair-like receptors

 roof of the nasal cavity.
 Nerve fibers pass from the receptors through tiny